MrIdeal/FBMessagesPuller/README.md

 # FBMessagesPuller
-Pulls all the messages a FB data archive will have between two specified people.
+Pulls all the messages a Facebook data archive will have between two specified people.

 # License
 There is no license for my code.
 Use/Modify as you please.
 However, this uses the JSoup binaries, which does have it's own